genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/002_server-communications/docs/api/foundation-comms.criteriafilterstofields.md

 ## Remarks

 For filtering REQUEST\_SERVER resources.
 Maps concatenated criteria filters from a grid to a request fields object.
-Date/datetime groovy expressions will append `_FROM` and `_TO` onto field names appropriately
+Date/datetime groovy expressions will append `_FROM` and `_TO` onto field names appropriately.

+Also supports direct comparison operators (&lt;=, &gt;=) with numeric timestamps, which are automatically converted to the appropriate REQUEST field format.

 eg: converts